 YOUTH LEADERSHIP

-Our Youth Leadership Programme aims to support young people in South Africa to create meaningful change within their communities, engage in climate action, and grow into positive leadership roles throughout South African society.
-We do this through knowledge building, strengthening capacity, and developing environmental leadership in our youth within our various projects.
+Our youth leadership programme aims to support young people in Southern Africa to create meaningful change within their communities, engage in climate action, and grow into positive leadership roles throughout society.
+We do this through knowledge building, strengthening capacity, and developing environmental leadership in our youth within our various projects and activities.

 The YouLead Initiative